Chocorean/authmod/README.md

 ```
 2. For this step, you just have to follow [this documentation](https://mcforge.readthedocs.io/en/latest/gettingstarted/) in order to setup you developer environment.

-4. Run once the minecraft server in order to generate all the necessary files.
+3. Run once the minecraft server in order to generate all the necessary files.
-5. Accept the EULA agreement by modifing the file `run/eula.txt`.
+4. Accept the EULA agreement by modifing the file `run/eula.txt`.
 5. Modify the `run/server.properties` and switch `online-mode` to `false`.
-3. The Last step is simply configure the `authmod.cfg`. an example is available [here](https://github.com/Chocorean/authmod/blob/master/src/main/resources/authmod.cfg).
-In a development environment,
-this file is located in `run/authmod.cfg`.
+6. The last step is simply configure the `authmod.cfg`.
+An example is available [here](https://github.com/Chocorean/authmod/blob/master/src/main/resources/authmod.cfg).
+In a development environment, this file is located in `run/authmod.cfg`.

 ### Using the file strategy